keenanpayne/keenanpayne.com/posts/why-i-am-voting-for-kamala-harris-2024-election.md

 permalink: '/why-i-am-voting-for-kamala-harris-2024-election/'
 title: "Why I'm voting for Kamala Harris in the 2024 election"
 meta:
-  description: "I believe that the American people and our country as a whole will be in a better place after four years of a Kamala Harris presidency."
+  description: "I believe that the American people and our country will be in a better place after four years of a Kamala Harris presidency."
   image: 'https://res.cloudinary.com/keenan-payne/image/upload/v1730243421/blog-posts/shutterstock_2509718761_pskpdg.jpg'
 cover: 'https://res.cloudinary.com/keenan-payne/image/upload/q_auto,f_auto,w_1120/v1730243421/blog-posts/shutterstock_2509718761_pskpdg.jpg'
-lede: "I believe that the American people and our country as a whole will be in a better place after four years of a Kamala Harris presidency."
+lede: "I believe that the American people and our country will be in a better place after four years of a Kamala Harris presidency."
 type: Essay
 date: 2024-10-29
 tags: